A good set of longboard wheels is essential for any setup. It can radically change how your setup feels.

-In this article, we’ll cover what they’re made of, the different forms they take, and how they can affect your riding.
+In this article, we’ll cover what they’re made of, their characteristics, and type of sizes.

 What are they made of?

 Longboard wheels are made of polyurethane, a type of plastic material.

 In the early days, skate wheels were made from metal, then clay.
 But in 1973, the urethane wheel was introduced, changing skateboarding forever.

 Urethane formulas vary by brand and play a significant role in the wheel’s feel.
 The formula can make the wheels harder, softer, grip, or slide better.
 This is done using different chemical ratios and techniques during the pouring/curing.

 Durometer measures the hardness of the urethane.
 It’s the primary characteristic that will be advertised.
 The skate industry uses the Shore A hardness scale.